Chicago Early Literacy Enrichment

 Books Distributed to Young Learners

-Watch this awesome video to see what SitStayRead is all about and to hear some of the creative dedications students have written for their books!
+Watch this awesome video to learn what SitStayRead is all about and to hear some of the creative dedications students have written for their books!

 About SitStayRead

-SitStayRead helps young Chicago students build critical reading skills to transition from learning to read to reading to learn.
+SitStayRead helps young Chicago students build critical reading skills and confidence to help them on their trajectory from learning to read to reading to learn.

-We’re focused on serving neighborhoods where a majority of families face economic hardship, and many children score below the national reading average.
+We focus on serving neighborhoods where a majority of families face economic hardship, and many children score below national reading averages.

-By partnering with schools, libraries, and dedicated volunteers, we create joyful learning experiences that strengthen skills, increase attendance, and inspire children to see themselves as capable, successful readers.
+By partnering with schools, libraries, and other trusted community partners, our dedicated staff and volunteers create joyful learning experiences that strengthen skills, improve attendance, and inspire children to see themselves as capable, literate learners.

 Learn More About SitStayRead